jawj/mostly-ormless/README.md

 }
 ```

-Where, of course, everything is appopriately typed.
+In which everything is appropriately typed:

 ![Screenshot: column name auto-completion](selectable-auto-complete.png)